Singapore stocks inch higher despite muted export growth

 Oanda senior market analyst Jeffrey Halley believes the weaker economic data offset positive response to a government package to encourage start-ups to list here instead of seeking the initial public offering riches of Wall Street.

-"Singapore's non-oil exports have disappointed today, falling by 3.6 per cent month on month in August, led by falls in pharmaceuticals," he said.
+"Singapore's non-oil exports have disappointed today, falling by 3.6 per cent month on month in August, led by falls in pharmaceuticals," he said yesterday.

 "Concerns that Singapore's recovery might be slowing, a club that seems to get bigger by the week, is weighing on local equities."